technomancy/bussard/readme.md

 ## Installation

-Releases for each platform are [on itch.io](https://technomancy.itch.io/bussard).
+Releases for each platform
+are [on itch.io](https://technomancy.itch.io/bussard).
 Windows and Mac OS X releases are standalone, but `.love` file releases require having [LÖVE](https://love2d.org).
-Version 0.9.x is supported, but 0.10.x or higher is recommended for syntax highlighting support.
+Version 0.10.x or higher is strongly recommended for syntax highlighting and navigational trajectory support.

 When running from source, type `love .` from a checkout.